webp-sh/docs.webp.sh/content/usage/extra-params.md

 {{< /columns >}}

-> attention crop: look for features likely to draw human attention
+> attention crop: look for features likely to draw human attention.

+You can use `EXTRA_PARAMS_CROP_INTERESTING` config to change crop interesting, configuration example at [Configuration](/usage/configuration/) page.

 More examples can be found on our blog post: [How does different VipsInteresting values in libvips determine the cropping position of an image?](https://blog.webp.se/vips-crop-en/).